12 Ways To Monitor The Efficiency of Sales Calls

 12. Analysis of sales calls quality

 At the end of the day, the quality of sales calls is one of the most important indicators you have to monitor.

 Are your prospects satisfied?

-Do your salespeople follow the script and use all selling techniques recommended?
-This metric is hard to measure and present in numbers, but you should make good use of calls recording.
+Do your salespeople follow the script and use all the recommended selling techniques?
+This metric is hard to measure and present in numbers, but you should make good use of sales call tracking and call recording.